JasonPuglisi/descent/README.md

-# Last.fm Now
+# Descent

-Simple now playing display for Last.fm showing song metadata and local weather.
+Elegant now playing display for Last.fm showing song metadata and local weather.

 ## Usage

 Run `npm install` to install the dependencies and `npm start` to start the server.
-The server listens on port 3000 by default, but this can be changed by setting the LFMN_PORT environment variable.
+The server listens on port 3000 by default, but this can be changed by setting the DESCENT_PORT environment variable.
 It's recommended to use a proxy such as NGINX in front of the server.

 Navigate to [`/now`](https://wagnaria.xyz/now) to use the web app.